 These crops include corn, potato, cotton, cottonwood, brinjal, rice, soy.
 These crops are called genetically modified crops as they are transformed and modified through genetic engineering.

 When an insect feeds on the plants, the cry protein present in the plants crystallizes the digestive system of insects and it starves to death since the cry protein is toxic to the organism’s digestive tract.
 Remember that it affects insect’s digestive system and has no effect on the human digestive system.

 - They help in controlling the soil pollution as the use of synthetic pesticides are reduced when the plants begin to produce the toxins by themselves in own tissues.

-- Reduced manpower and labor charges.
+- Reduced manpower and labour charges.

 - The pests hiding inside plant parts are controlled effectively.

-- It is cost effective as multiple sprays are not needed.
+- It is cost-effective as multiple sprays are not needed.

 Disadvantages of BT Crops.